Trends

 Branding

-A custom paper menu (typography, illustrations, brand voice) has branding impact few QR menus match (apart from very polished ones).
+A custom paper menu (typography, illustrations, brand voice) has strong branding impact few QR menus match.

 The right choice: almost always both

 The fake "QR vs paper" debate misses the point.
-2026 best practice:
+A widespread 2026 practice:

-• QR on the table by default (for ordering, multilingual, real-time updates)
+• QR on the table by default (ordering, multilingual, real-time updates)

-• Daily specials on a chalkboard (human side, visual urgency, conversion)
+• Daily specials on a chalkboard (human side, visual urgency)

 Very little: